ianmuchina/fupi/README.md

 # fupi

-A minimal url shortener made with cloudflare workers.
+A minimal url shortener made with cloudflare workers & workers KV.

 No Javascript required on frontend.